Indian robin: Breeding

 The breeding season is December to September, but varies according to region and usually begins with the first rains.
 Peak breeding in northern India is in June and is earlier in Southern India.
 In Sri Lanka, breeding is in March to June and August to September.
 Males sing during this season and display by lowering and spreading their tail feathers and strutting around the female, displaying their sides and fluffing their undertail coverts.
 The songs of males have variants for inviting mates and for deterring other males.
 Males will drive away other males and patrol their territory by flying with slow wing beats from perch to perch.
 They may sometimes peck at their reflections.
 An aggressive display involves fluffing up the feathers and holding the bill high.

 Nests are built between rocks, in holes in walls or in a tree hollow and are lined with animal hair.
 It has been noted that many of them are also lined with pieces of snakeskin sloughs.
 The eggs are of regular oval form, but many are elongated and a few pointed.
 They have a fair amount of gloss.
 The ground colour is white, often tinged with faint green or pink which is rather closely spotted, speckled, streaked, or mottled with rich reddish- or umber-brown and brownish-yellow with some underlying lavender.
 The markings are denser at the larger end of the egg, where they form an irregular cap.
 Some eggs are blotched with dark reddish-brown at the large end.
 They are about 0.76–0.84 in long and 0.55–0.62 in wide.
 Three to four eggs is the usual clutch.
 An abnormal clutch of seven has been noted, although none of the eggs hatched at this nest.
 Only the female incubates the eggs, which then hatch in about 10–12 days.
 The chicks have black down.
 Both males and females feed the young, the male sometimes passing food to the female who, in turn, feeds the young.
-Nestlings may feign dead (thanatosis) when handled and may be preyed on by the rufous treepie.
+Nestlings may feign death (thanatosis) when handled and may be preyed on by the rufous treepie.
 The same nest site may be reused in subsequent years.

 An old anecdotal record of these birds laying their eggs in the nests of Turdoides babblers has not been supported by later observers.
 Laboratory studies have demonstrated cyclic changes in the melanin pigmentation of the tissue surrounding the testes.
 The dark pigmentation is lost during the breeding season and regained later.